Cube-OS/cubeOS/docs/deep-dive/index.rst

-Under the Hood of KubOS
+Under the Hood of CubeOS
 =======================

-These docs give a more detailed examination of the inner workings of KubOS
+These docs give a more detailed examination of the inner workings of CubeOS

 APIs
 ----

-Kubos provides a variety of APIs to help with the development of mission software:
+CubeOS provides a variety of APIs to help with the development of mission software:

-  - :doc:`Device Interfaces <apis/device-api/index>` - APIs for external devices (ex. radio), built on top of the Kubos HAL
+  - :doc:`Device Interfaces <apis/device-api/index>` - APIs for external devices (ex. radio), built on top of the CubeOS HAL
   - :doc:`OBC APIs <apis/obc-api/index>` - APIs for features which are internal to a particular OBC
-  - :doc:`Kubos HAL <apis/kubos-hal/index>` - Hardware interface abstractions (I2C, SPI, etc)
+  - :doc:`CubeOS HAL <apis/cubeos-hal/index>` - Hardware interface abstractions (I2C, SPI, etc)
-  - :doc:`Kubos Libraries <apis/kubos-libs>` - Non-hardware libraries
+  - :doc:`CubeOS Libraries <apis/cubeos-libs>` - Non-hardware libraries

 .. toctree::
     :caption: APIs